rspace-os/protocols-java-client/Readme.md

 - Lombok - used for POJO classes
 - Jackson - used for marshalling/unmarshalling annotations
 - Apache Commons IO/Lang - utilities.

+### Building

+Standard Maven commands will build, test and package this library as a jar file, e.g.

+    mvn clean package

+If you want to use this library as a dependency in your own project, then consider using [Jitpack](https://jitpack.io/) to build and host an online Maven repo containing this library.